 Through the Diller-Quaile/Mount Sinai Hospital Program (begun in 2003), faculty members share music with the patients, medical staff, and visitors at Mount Sinai Medical Center.
 These concerts take place in the Guggenheim Pavilion where the music is appreciated by the Hospital’s visitors, including those who happen to be passing by, or those who are drawn to the sounds of healing music.

 In keeping with its mission, Diller-Quaile is strongly committed to providing need-based financial assistance through its Scholarship Fund.

 Diller-Quaile is a non-profit 501(c)(3) organization that relies on contributions to its Annual Fund each year to help bridge the gap between tuition revenues and expenses.
-The Annual Fund allows the School to keep tuition increases to a minimum while maintaining its superb faculty, program excellence, community outreach, and Scholarship Fund.
+The Annual Fund allows the School to keep tuition increases to a minimum while maintaining its superb faculty, program excellence, and Scholarship Fund.

 These Community Programs are supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
 Additional support is provided by the Morris & Alma Schapiro Fund and donors to the Diller-Quaile Annual Fund.